TCDB is operated by the Saier Lab Bioinformatics Group

 4.A.1 The PTS Glucose-Glucoside (Glc) Family

 Several of the PTS porters in the Glc family lack their own IIA domains and instead use the glucose IIA protein (IIAglc or Crr).
 Most of these porters have the B and C domains linked together in a single polypeptide chain.
 A cysteyl residue in the IIB domain is phosphorylated by direct phosphoryl transfer from IIAglc(his~P) or one of its homologues.
 Those porters which lack a IIA domain include the maltose (Mal), arbutin-salicin-cellobiose (ASC), trehalose (Tre), putative glucoside (Glv) and sucrose (Scr) porters of E. coli.
-Most, but not all Scr porters of other bacteria also lack a IIA domain.
+Most, but not all Scr porters of other bacteria also lack their own IIA domains.

 BglF consists of a transmembrane domain, which in addition to TMSs, contains a large cytoplasmic loop.
 According to Yagur-Kroll et al., 2009, this loop, connecting TMSI to TMSII, contains regions that alternate between facing-in and facing-out states and creates the sugar translocation channel.
-Yagur-Kroll et al., 2009 demonstrated spatial proximity between positions at the center of the big loop and the phosphorylation site, suggesting that the two regions come together to execute sugar phosphotransfer.
+Yagur-Kroll et al., 2009 demonstrated spatial proximity between positions at the center of the big loop and the phosphorylation site, suggesting that these two regions come together to execute sugar phosphotransfer.

 The three-dimensional structures of the IIA and IIB domains of the E. coli glucose porter have been elucidated.
 IIAglc has a complex β-sandwich structure while IIBglc is a split αβ-sandwich with a topology unrelated to the split αβ-sandwich structure of HPr.
 Some bacteria have many PTS transport systems belonging to different families.
 For example, the solventogenic Clostridium acetobutylicum ATCC 824 has 13 altogether with 6 in the Glc family, 2 in the Fru family, 2 in the Lac family, 1 in the Gat family and 2 in the Man family.
 However, Clostridium beijerinckii has 43 phosphotransferases (Mitchell 2015).